apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 Comet only supports a subset of data types and will fall back to Spark's scan if unsupported types exist.
-Comet can still accelerate the rest of the query execution in this case because `CometSparkToColumnarExec` will convert the output from Spark's can to Arrow arrays.
+Comet can still accelerate the rest of the query execution in this case because `CometSparkToColumnarExec` will convert the output from Spark's scan to Arrow arrays.
 Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable this conversion.

 Refer to the [Supported Spark Data Types](https://datafusion.apache.org/comet/user-guide/datatypes.html) section in the contributor guide to see a list of currently supported data types.

-## CometExecRule
+### CometExecRule

 This rule traverses bottom-up from the original Spark plan and attempts to replace each operator with a Comet equivalent.
 For example, a `ProjectExec` will be replaced by `CometProjectExec`.